Try it free

 To display additional endpoint-heavy services, duplicate this dashboard and edit the DQL query behind the service list (for example, change 100 in limit 100 to the required value).
 Alternatively, you can add this query to Notebooks Notebooks and modify it there.

 If high-cardinality request attributes produce an excessive number of endpoints, turn off Resolve request attributes for SDv1 request naming rules to reduce endpoint volume.
-See Enable enhanced endpoints for detailed instructions.
+See Enable Enhanced endpoints for detailed instructions.

 Static resource requests